cwpearson/website2/posts/20190520-self-hosted-azp/index.md

 1. Clients.
 These are the users who develop GPU codes.
 They write their code, test it locally (I hope!), and then push it to Github.
 2. Github.
 Github needs no introduction.
 It maintains the modification history of the code, and tells Azure Pipelines whenever a new change has been made.
 3. Azure Pipelines.
-This is a set of software systems running in Microsoft’s cloud.
+This is a set of software systems running in Microsoft's cloud.
 For our purposes, Azure Pipelines is a queue of CI jobs, and also the source of the Azure Pipelines agent binary that execute jobs on the host.
 4. The Host.
 The host is one or more GPU-enabled computers in a privately hosted computing environment (possibly behind a firewall) that run CI jobs from the Azure Pipelines queue.
 Docker containers on the host are used to provide a fresh environment for each job and multiplex parallel jobs into a single host.
 The Azure Pipelines agent runs on the host in order for the host to be tied to the Azure CI system.
-The agent will register themselves into the Azure Pipeline’s agent pool, which we’ll discuss in detail below.
+The agent will register themselves into the Azure Pipeline's agent pool, which we'll discuss in detail below.

 Before I get any further into it, the code and documentation for hosting your own similar setup is [on github](https://github.com/cwpearson/azure-pipelines-agent)